craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 High Light is bright, but not blinding.
 High Light is emitted by sources like a sun, a fire, or an electric or arcane lamp.

 ###### Low Light
 Low Light enough Light to see generalities, but not details.
-Typically, Low Light is emitted
+Typically, Low Light is emitted by small sources, such as candles or screens, or at the edge of High Light.

+While you are in a space lit by Low Light, you

 ###### Darkness